felixchenier/limitedinteraction/README.md

 ## Why another GUI module ##

-This module may interest people transitionning from Matlab to python, who miss Matlab's no-brainer ui functions such as msgbox, menu, etc. I could not find equivalent functions in the vast python ecosystem that are:
+This module may interest people transitionning from Matlab to python, who miss Matlab's no-brainer ui functions such as msgbox, inputdlg, menu, etc. I could not find equivalent functions in the vast python ecosystem that are:

 - blocking when needed;